Driving Fast vs. Driving Slow – Which Consumes More Fuel?

 Difference between Driving fast vs. driving slow in terms of fuel consumption!
 Source: MotorBeam

-In simple words, the car can reach to the middle at slow speed, easily with a higher load road.
+In simple words, the car can reach the middle at a slow speed, easily with a higher load road.
 Some of the factors that determine the road load include:

-Weight fluctuates the amount require to drag the tire.
-The big SUVs perceptibly weigh more than those of the smallest ones do.
+Weight fluctuates the amount required to drag the tire.
+The big SUVs perceptibly weigh more than those of the smallest ones.

 Frontal Area depends on the size of the car.
 The bigger the car is the larger frontal area it has.
-This is the reason, SUVs has more than double frontal area than the smallest cars.
+This is the reason, SUVs have more than double the frontal area than the smallest cars.

-Drag coefficient defines the aerodynamic factor of any car due to its shape.
-The drag coefficient factor of today aerodynamic cars is relatively half of some of the pickups and SUVs.
+The drag coefficient defines the aerodynamic factor of any car due to its shape.
+The drag coefficient factor of today’s aerodynamic cars is relatively half of some of the pickups and SUVs.

-In general, if one drive at the middle speeds, possibilities of good mileage are high.
+In general, if one drives at the middle speeds, the possibility of good mileage is high.
 However, you can consider it as one of the best driving tips that not all but most of the aerodynamic cars start to lose mileage at the speed of 60-65 mph.

 At the higher speed, the transmission shifts to the higher gears giving the chance to glide at 1000-3000mph.
-But, the locomotive will turn a lot smaller amount of revs/m, travelled using less fuel.
-However, when you go slowly, the air opposition is little but raise up 4-times for every speed doubling.
-Accordingly, the more working is required from the engine in order to overcome the resistance of air.
+But, the locomotive will turn a lot smaller amount of revs/m, traveled using less fuel.
+However, when you go slowly, the air opposition is little but raises up 4 times for every speed doubling.
+Accordingly, more working is required from the engine to overcome the resistance of air.
 Because of that, the mileage drops along with the increasing velocity, eventually.
-Hence, while comparing driving fast vs driving slow, driving fast also results to high fuel consumption.
+Hence, while comparing driving fast vs driving slow, driving fast also results in high fuel consumption.

 Driving faster guzzles more fuel because of the energy consumed to conquer haul that augments with the speed.
 Though, for about every car, there is a threshold on top of which, the burning up rises radically.
 For the majority of the average cars acquire this threshold around 120kmph.
 The threshold is higher for stronger and harder cars.